Calorie Deficit Calculator

 How many calories should I cut to lose 2 pounds per week?

-Losing two pounds of fat per week generally requires a 1,000-calorie daily deficit, totaling 7,000 calories per week.
-While possible, this is considered the upper limit of safe weight loss and is usually recommended only for individuals with a higher starting weight or under the guidance of a nutritionist.
+Losing 2 lbs (approx. 0.9 kg) of fat requires a cumulative weekly deficit of 7,000 calories, or 1,000 calories per day.
+This is the upper limit of safe weight loss and is generally recommended only for individuals with a higher BMI or those under professional supervision to avoid nutrient deficiencies.

 What formula does this calorie deficit calculator use?